alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_no_match_email_template.md

 Your registration number is {{reference_number}}.

-{% if not has_someone_to_shop %}

-#If you need urgent help

-Contact your local authority if you need urgent help: https://www.gov.uk/coronavirus-local-help.

-{% endif %}

 {% if told_to_shield == 1 %}

+#Make sure you've given us the correct personal details

+You'll only be able to get the support you need if you've given us the correct personal details.
+If you think you might have made a mistake, go through the questions again: https://www.gov.uk/coronavirus-shielding-support

+Contact your local authority if you need help using the service: https://www.gov.uk/coronavirus-local-help

 #What happens next